jsqiaoliang/week10_RNN/readme.md

   print(ex)
 ~~~~

 In the end, use TSNE method to lower the dimension from 128 to 2.
 So that we can see the distribution of words on X and Y coordinate (2 dimension).
-The similar related words are placed at the similar position of the graph as follow:
+The similar related words are placed at the similar position of the graph as follow (embedding_tsne.png):

 ![alt text](./embedding_tsne.png "embedding tsne")